adisembiring/aws-saa-preps/05-ha-elb.md

 - HA: The user still able to access the system even of a component system failure.
 Solve this by Multi AZ, but it still have a performance degradation problem.
 - Fault Tolerant: Not only HA but it should not impact with performance degradation.
 Impement Extra redudancy, but problem is Cost.

+How to setup LB:
+- create two or more instances in different AZ
+- select LB internet facing/not
+- define port
+- define target group: health check

 # Auto scaling
 - CI/CD Autoscaling pipeline